 When you’re experiencing heart and vascular problems, you want to do everything you can to identify any issues and get back to living life.
 It’s common that you may need to go through multiple tests or procedures to discover the problem, so knowing what your insurance policy covers is important.

 What to Do if You Have Questions

 As you’re probably well aware, the insurance process can be a little tricky when it comes to healthcare.
 We try to help you understand and manage this process as easily as possible.

-After you receive care, you may have questions about how much you’ve been asked to pay.
-These types of questions can be answered by calling the number on your bill.
-If you haven’t received a bill yet, call your insurance company to find out when (or if) you’ll be billed.
+Moving forward, if you have questions about a bill, call the hospital or clinic where you received services (there should be a phone number on your bill).
+If you haven’t received a bill yet, call your insurance company to find out how much (or if) you’ll be billed.